varabyte/kobweb-templates/site/empty/README.md

-This is a [Kobweb](https://github.com/varabyte/kobweb) project bootstrapped with the `site` template.
+This is a [Kobweb](https://github.com/varabyte/kobweb) project bootstrapped with the `site/empty` template.

+This template is useful if you already know what you're doing and just want a clean slate.
+By default, it just creates a blank home page (which prints to the console so you can confirm it's working)

+If you are still learning, consider instantiating the `site` template (or one of the examples) to see actual, working projects.

 ## Getting Started